Age of Conan: Hyborian Adventures

 , originally created by Robert E. Howard

 ; and developed by Funcom.
-It was originally released on 2008.
+It was originally released in 2008.
 As of July 2011, it has moved away from the original subscription-only model to a hybrid "Freemium"

 model, with a combination of free and paid content.

 The world is remarkably faithful to Howard's original stories; with notable influences from both film versions (the original by John Milius starring Arnold Schwarzenegger, and the 2011 remake by Marcus Nispel starring Jason Momoa).
-Needless to say, it partakes of many of the tropes present in its source material; as well as many specific to MMORPGs
+Unsurprisingly, it partakes of many of the tropes present in its source material; as well as many specific to MMORPGs

 .
-Nearly all of the background music in the game is taken from the soundtrack of the first movie
+Nearly all of the background music in the game is inspired by, or taken directly from, the soundtrack of the first movie

 The original release of the game met with considerable critical and public reaction, both positive and negative, for being more frankly and explicitly violent

 up to that point.
 It was notable for being the first MMO to deliberately aim for a "Mature" rating; which was played up strongly in the advertising and promotion for the game.
 The "mature" aspect was similarly played up as part of the conversion to a "Freemium" hybrid model; with the original name for the update billed as Age of Conan: Unrated

 .
 The "Unrated" was changed to "Unchained" by release time.

 One of the earliest criticisms of the game was the lack of story or character-development driven content available for mid-level players; with most quests consisting of extended grinding sessions